 Follow us here or on Facebook to learn about upcoming shows and opportunities to participate.

-Snacks and beverages will be available, and this is a free event, open to the public.
-For more information or questions, please email us at email@example.com, or contact the gallery directly by phone at 406-549-8589.
+This is a free event and open to the public.
+For more information or questions, please email us at firstname.lastname@example.org, or contact the gallery directly by phone at 406-549-8589.

 Saucers over the Big Stack: